eradiate/eradiate/docs/rst/user_guide/unit_guide_user.rst

 another unit system.

-When a quantity is implicitly known as dimensional, it can be superfluous to require a user to specify a unit—it's so obvious!
+When a quantity is implicitly known as dimensional, it can be superfluous to require a user to specify units—it's so obvious!

 .. admonition:: Example